Arrests made and equipment seized as illegal rave near Chichester shut down

-The operation, which has been ongoing since this morning, saw police make a number of arrests and seize valuable equipment, according to Conservative MP Andrew Griffith, who thanked officers for their hard work.
+The operation, which has been ongoing since this morning, saw police make more than a dozen arrests and seize valuable equipment, according to a spokesperson.

+Officers received the first reports shortly after 10pm last night – approximately 2,500 people were in attendance.

+Responding to the scene and closing surrounding roads in order to ensure the safety of the public and prevent any further attendance, they authorised Section 63 of the Criminal Justice and Public Order Act, which gives officers the power to remove people attending or preparing for a rave.
+To this end, expensive equipment like speakers, sound systems and stages were seized.

 “Pleased to say that after a large police operation, the illegal rave in Charlton Wood has been closed down,” he said.